alex-gamero/100-days-of-code/r1-log.md

 ### R1D38
 Continuing with the Nullpoint project, I made some improvements to the website in general, and improvements to the texts and visualization.

+### R1D39
+I went back to class after the weekend, and today we're practicing Java.